 Q: What if I don't want to sue my neighbor?

 This is a common question among dog attack victims.
 Many attacks involve animals owned by the victim’s friend or neighbor, and these victims are often concerned that filing a lawsuit will mean ruining their friend’s or neighbor’s life.
 However, most animal attack cases are resolved through insurance.
 Standard homeowner’s policies cover dog bite claims, and many dog owners have insurance specifically to cover unprovoked attacks.

-Contact Us to Put Experience on Your Side
+Contact Santa Rosa Dog and Animal Attack Attorney to Put Experience on Your Side

-To learn more about your rights after an animal attack and the options you have available, contact Henderson Law in Santa Rosa, CA. Your initial consultation is free, and we do not charge any legal fees unless we help you win just compensation.
+To learn more about your rights after an animal attack and the options you have available, contact the Santa Rosa Dog attack lawyers of Henderson Law .
+Your initial consultation is free, and we do not charge any legal fees unless we help you win just compensation.
 What is your case worth?
 Find out.
 Call (707) 843-3743 or tell us what happened online today.